 Rear upright number boards

-Rear Vertical No Board Red with white number – Preregistered Expert riders will received this board at the first event.
+Rear Vertical No Board Red with white number – Pre-registered Expert riders will receive this board at the first event.

 The current championship leader may use a red number plate (Front and rear) with a white number.
 This is optional.